The Deep Sleep Experiment – Week 1 | The Lab

 My deep sleep levels suck.

 *It's important to say that I'm aware Fitbits aren't anywhere near 100% accurate in recording our sleep and how you feel is a superior measure.
-However I feel like more of scientists when I have stats, so just let me have this.
+However I feel like more of scientist when I have stats, so just let me have this.

 Below is what an average night's sleep looks like for me.
 The bracketed section is what someone my age should be aiming for: